Torchin7789/RT004/README.md

 it works well on Windows, Linux and macOS.

 We use `Visual Studio 2022`, the [Community](https://visualstudio.microsoft.com/vs/community/) (free) version is good enough for all tasks.
+Linux users can use [Visual Studio Code](https://code.visualstudio.com/), which is able to open `.sln`, `.csproj` files and even the saved options from Visual Studio.

 ## Point table
 See [this shared table](https://docs.google.com/spreadsheets/d/1rOb0dhPapRahL4XWfD5Ar2pz9qGD7f0cMBM8gY_RkEE/edit?usp=sharing)